Bosch Logo

 Bosch Logo 1907-1913

-This is a significant period in the evolution of the logo, as it received a new design that served as the basis for all other variants.
-The designers made the symbol visually lighter.
-They truncated the name, leaving only “Bosch.”
-The word was written in a wide italic font with geometric pointed letters, and the element on the left was made half the size.
-The electromagnetic coil, on the other hand, has been enlarged with a focus on it.
-Outgoing current discharges are now directed to the right and left, and a cable simulation is shown on top.
+This was an important period in the logo’s evolution, as it received a new design that served as the basis for all subsequent versions.
+Designers made the symbol visually lighter.
+They shortened the name to “Bosch.”
+The word was written in a wide italic font with geometric, sharp-pointed letters, and the element on the left was halved.
+The electromagnetic coil, by contrast, was enlarged to emphasize it.
+The outgoing current discharges were now directed to the right and left, with an imitation cable depicted at the top.

 1913 – 1925